gabriela-framework/gabriela/docs/README.md

 The second part is using it in production.
 Gabriela is currently in alpha stage and is not yet ready for production.
 The next stage is beta and, once it gets there, you can be confident enough to use it in production.
-It will also stay in beta until it is absolutely proven in production by multiple applications.
+It will also stay in beta until it is absolutely proven in production by creating multiple applications.
 And yes, I know this is counter intuitive but, as I said, building a framework is a responsible business and I cannot make a decision to put that number 1 in front of the version number based solely on my subjective opinion.
 That is a decision that must be made by all of us together.

 Since testing is, for me, a huge part of making Gabriela production ready, there will also be an accompanying testing framework designed to write tests for Gabriela.
-This testing framework will make it possible for you to isolate parts of you application modules, plugins or DI services and test them separately.
+This testing framework will make it possible for you to isolate parts of you applications modules, plugins or DI services and test them separately.
 It will also have special tools for testing
 Gabriela in an HTTP server environment but also using Gabriela with some messaging system like RabbitMQ or with a cache server like Memcached or Redis.